-- Activities must be based on skills that are taught. - Skills must be taught in proper progression. - A proper warm-up and cool-down must be included. - While moving, students must not be required to close their eyes or be blind-folded. - Emphasize controlled movement when requiring students to walk or run backwards.
-Backward-running races are not permitted. - Limit time spent on heading drills. - Drills must be organized so as to minimize the risk of being hit with an errant ball. - Students must be instructed in the safe and correct method of setting up, adjusting and taking down of net. - When facility does not allow for safe play, (for example, poles on sidelines adjacent to walls) modify rules appropriately. - When a student displays hesitation (verbally or non-verbally) with participating, the Teacher must determine the reason(s) for doubt.
+- Parents/guardians must be informed of the following: - Location of activity (if off school property) - Means of transportation - Importance of wearing suitable clothing - Importance of sun protection - Note: Also consult the Equipment section above regarding the importance of wearing a properly fitted and secured (as per manufacturer's guidelines) CSA approved hockey helmet or snow sport helmet. - When a student displays hesitation (verbally or non-verbally) with participating, the Teacher must determine the reason(s) for doubt.
 If the Teacher believes that a potential hesitancy during the skill could put the student at risk, the student must be directed toward a more basic skill, or be permitted to select a role within the activity at their comfort level, including the choice to not participate. - Prior to participation, the Teacher must reference and apply their school board's policy on equity and inclusion as it affects student participation and makes appropriate accommodations/modifications to provide a safe learning environment.
-Consult the Intent subsection within the About section. - Adequate liquid replacement (personal water bottles, water fountains) must be accessible for students before, during, and after physical activity to prevent dehydration. - Students must be informed that the use of equipment and the gymnasium are prohibited without supervision.
-In addition to verbal communication, the doors must be locked or signs must be posted indicating that students are not allowed to use the gym unless appropriately supervised.
+Consult the Intent subsection within the About section. - Adequate liquid replacement (personal water bottles, water fountains) must be accessible for students before, during, and after physical activity to prevent dehydration.